(I may earn a small commission from the products mentioned in this post.)

 My walker was waiting for me in my hospital room and I used it within hours after my surgery.
 I used it immediately to go back and forth to the bathroom and to do exercises in my hospital room.

 I had to show my hospital therapist that I could effectively use the walker before I was given the okay to be discharged.
-I used the walker to get to my car and once home I used it all the time during the first few weeks until I was able to use my walking sticks.
+I used the walker to get to my car and once home I used it often during the first few weeks until I was able to use my walking poles.

-I tried both a cane and walking sticks.
-I felt more comfortable using walking sticks.
+I tried both a cane and walking poles.
+I felt more comfortable using walking poles.
 Some of my friends preferred a cane (my article on using a walker, cane, or walking poles).

 You will need one or the other for stability for several weeks after surgery.
 Walkers come in many different price ranges.
 I suggest a walker with four wheels and a seat so that you can sit and rest when needed.

 It is nice to have some sort of bag attached so you can carry needed items.
-Walking sticks and canes come in a variety of styles and price ranges.
-As I mentioned, I chose to use walking sticks that I will continue to use while hiking for many years to come.
+Walking poles and canes come in a variety of styles and price ranges.
+As I mentioned, I chose to use walking poles that I will continue to use while hiking for many years to come.

 You don’t have to buy a new wardrobe but a few items of clothing can make your recovery easier.
 If you are having surgery during mild weather, I recommend wearing athletic shorts.